Teenlife

 “A generation of activists.”

-That’s how Richard West, lead instructor of the Pre-College Politics, Activism and Leadership Institute at Emerson College in Boston, describes the teenagers of today.
-And high school students are lining up to take their activism to the next level at summer programs like Emerson’s.
+That’s how Richard West, lead instructor of the Emerson College Politics, Activism, and Leadership Institute in Boston, describes today's teenagers.
+High school students are lining up to take their activism to the next level at summer programs like Emerson’s.

 “You can express a viewpoint on Facebook, but that’s different than expressing a viewpoint to decision-makers,” West said, adding, “A lot of people look at a teenager as having no credibility.”

-But, by exploring issues in more depth, and learning how to present their views thoughtfully, teens can gain that credibility, West noted.
+However, West noted that teens can gain credibility by exploring issues in more depth and learning how to present their views thoughtfully.

-And for Nora Kramer, founder and director of Youth Empowered Action (YEA) Camp, it’s not just a question of knowing what to say, but also having the courage to say it.
+For Nora Kramer, founder and director of Youth Empowered Action (YEA) Camp, it’s not just a question of knowing what to say but also of having the courage to say it.

-“I think a lot of our campers get made fun of for the things that they care about,” Kramer said.
-“There’s consequences to them speaking up or taking some action for their cause.”
+“I think a lot of our campers get made fun of for what they care about,” Kramer said.
+“There are consequences to them speaking up or acting for their cause.”

 Programs like YEA Camp, where Kramer works to create “a culture where it’s cool to care,” can help young people who feel isolated in their beliefs back home to have a sense of community, Kramer said.
 These programs also aim to help young people become more comfortable with public speaking, or confronting challenges to their beliefs.